2012 Leinster Senior Hurling Championship final: Post-match

 Kilkenny manager Brian Cody said afterwards that his team were "wiped out" by Galway.
 The Irish Examiner reported on "a historic day in Croke Park [...] a day that may also go down in history for another reason, however, the day an empire began to crumble".
 Martin Breheny, writing in the Irish Independent, called it "one of the most remarkable shut-outs of modern-day hurling" and reported that Galway had moved to the top of the selection of teams to have beaten the Cats "after subjecting Kilkenny to a systematic beating which nobody thought remotely possible".

-The teams would meet again in the 2012 All-Ireland Senior Hurling Championship Final to decide the destination of the Liam MacCarthy Cup, with Kilkeeny winning that game after a replay.
+The teams would meet again in the 2012 All-Ireland Senior Hurling Championship final to decide the destination of the Liam MacCarthy Cup, with Kilkenny winning that game after a replay.

 Sale of medal

 A 2012 Leinster Senior Hurling Championship winners' medal was later sold on eBay for €570.